shionhonda/hippocampus-garden/content/blog/f1/index.md

 ---
-title: "Optimal Threshold for Maximizing F1 Score"
+title: "On Optimal Threshold for Maximizing F1 Score"
 date: "2021-05-15T22:01:03.284Z"
 description: "This post attempts to take a deeper look at F1 score.
 Do you know that, for calibrated classifiers, the optimal threshold is half the max F1?
 How come?
 Here it's explained."
 featuredImage: f1/ogp.png